 Day 59 is for this EASY 3 ingredient teriyaki pineapple chicken meatball skewer dinner!
 Ingredients: ✨Costco teriyaki pineapple chicken meatballs ✨Costco Mini bell peppers ✨Trader Joe’s frozen fried rice Directions: ✨Heat your skillet to medium heat. ✨Add in peppers – cook a few minutes. ✨Add in meat balls – cook for 6 minutes or until til brown. ✨Microwave one cup of rice for 2 minutes.
 That’s it!
 Serve and enjoy! #foodtiktok#3ingredientsrecipes#easyrecipe

-Trader Joe’s came out with this new version of their popular “SQUIGGLY RUFFLED NOODLES”.
-The newer version has a black package and a different sauce from the original.
-I finally got around to trying the new flavor.
-I have to say I was pretty surprised.
+Trader Joe’s came out with a newer version of their popular “SQUIGGLY RUFFLED NOODLES”.
+This one is in the black package and has a different sauce than the original version.

-The newer version comes with a way better sauce.
-So much better.
-I mean I had suggested one throw out the sauce package in the other (soy and sesame) red package version and make your own!
+I mean I had actually suggested just throwing out the sauce package in the original red package and make your own!
 Now you don’t have to.
+The newer “spicy garlic sesame sauce” sauce packet is so much better than the original.

 Not only did they fix the newer version up with a better sauce, they even somehow managed to reduce the Sodium content at the same time.
-So color me impressed.
+Color me impressed.

-Each noodle pack here comes with two little sauce packets.
-One is labeled “Sesame Seed Paste“.
-The other, “Creamy Spicy Garlic Sauce“.
-You mix them together.
-The combined flavors make a decent sauce.
 Why are they separate?
-Because the sesame paste clumps.
-So much that I found it impossible to squeeze out the sesame paste.
-It’s so thick and clumpy.
-TIP: I cut the packet open with a pair of scissors.
-Then I had to use a small spoon to scrape out all the clumpy dark sesame paste plus it’s oil.
-A bit messy but worth the trouble as this dark (roasted?)
-Asian sesame paste does have a lot of flavor.
+Because the sesame paste clumps up.
+So much so that it’s hard to squeeze out, as so thick and clumpy.
+TIP: Some people recommend squishing it up to mix.
+I now put it in very hot water for a few minutes first, then do that.
+I even cut the packet open with a pair of scissors, and use a small spoon to scrape out all the sesame paste.
+A bit messy but worth the trouble as this dark Asian sesame paste (probably roasted?) has a ton of flavor.

 my stir fried noodles (with eggs and scallions)

-Other than that sauce fix, the noodles themselves seem the same as the other (red) package.
-I see no point in buying the red package anymore; this (black) one is better, sauce wise.
+Other than that sauce fix, the noodles themselves are the same as in the original (red) package.
+Personally I see no point in buying the red package anymore; this (black) one is better, sauce wise.
 Same noodles and same amount.
+So that’s the one I now get.

 Compared to the original Soy/Sesame version, this Spicy version has a bit less sodium listed, now 700mg sodium here (vs. 920 mg in the original soy and sesame version).
 That’s good.
 Especially as the sauce here even tastes better.